mr-bt/manager.README/README.md

 Plans must prompt commitment by the stakeholders.
 > A plan without commitment is nothing more than a wish list. - Antoine de Saint-Exupéry

-Things usually don't go according to the plan, and that's expected.
+Things usually don't go according to plan, and that's expected.
 > Everyone has a plan until they get punched in the mouth - Mike Tyson.

-It's about thinking ahead that get us to be better prepared for when "you're punched in the mouth" (haha!).
+It's about thinking ahead that gets us to be better prepared for when "you're punched in the mouth" (haha!).
-> In preparing for battle I have always found that plans are useless, but planning is indispensable - Dwight D. Eisenhower.
+> In preparing for battle, I have always found that plans are useless, but planning is indispensable - Dwight D. Eisenhower.

 Lastly,
 > By Failing to prepare, you are preparing to fail. – Benjamin Franklin

+### Innovation

+Innovation comes from everyone, everywhere and at any time.
+When possible and on your team's remit, apply "small, fast and measurable" iterations and get on with it.
+Share the findings when you're ready.

+It must be discussed first when innovation requires work that impacts the company objectives and/or other teams.
+Please write it down so that we can have an asynchronous conversation.
+I a fan of [A3 thinking](https://www.crisp.se/gratis-material-och-guider/a3-template), that's usually used to find root causes.
+I find the template quite helpful, with a few small adjustments.
+Still, I'm open to any format that you find beneficial to express the idea.
+Please be pedantic and technically sound.

 ## Decision-making

-I expect you to make decisions all the time as independently as possible and be right often.
+I expect you to make decisions all the time, as independently as possible and be right often.
 I expect you to ask for help or advice when you're not sure, or you could use a soundboard.
-You're are not alone.
+You are not alone.
 I'm here for you.

 ### Directly-Responsible Individual (DRI)